lean-python-org/blog/content/welcome.md

 Initial Resources
 -----------------

-The When of Python" presentation as delivered at Kiwi Pycon 2022, and an addendum of post-conference refinements:
+The When of Python presentation as delivered at Kiwi Pycon 2022, and an addendum of post-conference refinements:

 [Slides](https://when-of-python.github.io/kiwipycon2022)